 These types of reports are informal and are used for finding displaced friends or relatives, checking out a potential business partner or date, vetting a new roommate or even looking up your own information to see what comes up.

-NJ criminal background checks are processed through the State Police, and they only provide them to someone with a tangible interest in the subject.
+A criminal background check in NJ is processed through the State Police, and they only provide them to someone with a tangible interest in the subject.
 Most often this is for employment, licensing or government purposes.
 The reports provided include everything in the person’s criminal history except for expunged records.

 On average 93,124 gun checks annually are being conducted through NICS in California.

 New Jersey does not allow public access to criminal history in a background check.
 Only authorized personnel such as government agencies, licensing organizations, attorneys, employers, private investigators and the person themselves can access a copy of someone’s background report.
-The state also has strict laws about how an employer can use the information contained within a background check when evaluating the viability of a new employee.
+The state also has strict New Jersey background check laws about how an employer can use the information when evaluating the viability of a new employee.